JordanMartinez/purescript-json-codecs/README.md

 ## Codec Examples

-### Value-based codec where all fields are required
+### Unidirectional Value-based codec where all fields are required

 ```purs
 -- Error messages are outputted with color.